polkadot-fellows/JIPs/JIP-3.md

 Emitted if verification of a block being imported fails for some reason.
 This includes if the block is determined to be invalid, ie it does not satisfy all the validity conditions listed in the GP.
+In this case, a "peer misbehaved" event should also be emitted for the peer which sent the block.

-This should not be emitted by the block author (the author should emit the "authoring failed" event instead).
+This event should never be emitted by the block author (authors should emit the "authoring failed" event instead).

     Event ID (ID of the corresponding "importing" event) Reason